sprk2012/sprk2012-cfp/yuki24-Fast_And_Effective_API_Development_With_Rails_For_Mobile_Apps/README.md

 # Fast and Effective API Development with Rails For Mobile Apps

-As a number of mobile devices used in the world is increasing, mobile application development is quickly  getting huge demand.
-As a web developer working with the mobile dev team, we need to implement APIs for mobile apps very quickly and efficiently.
+As the number of mobile devices used in the world is increasing, mobile application development is quickly  getting huge demand.
+While working with the mobile dev team, we need to implement APIs for mobile apps very quickly and efficiently.

 In this talk, I'll describe how to accelerate the development, test APIs, interact with the mobile dev team more efficiently and introduce useful tools for API development.